mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/call-flow.md

 ## Machine Detection

 Machine detection can be configured on either a `connect` action within an NCCO or on a REST API request to create an outbound call.
 This can be set to one of two values, `hangup` or `continue`.
-If either of these values is set when the call is answered, Nexmo will attempt to determine if the call was answered by a human, or a machine such as voicemail.
+If either of these values is set when the call is answered, Vonage will attempt to determine if the call was answered by a human, or a machine such as voicemail.
 This normally takes a few seconds to be determined.
-At this point Nexmo will send an event to your `event_url` with either `Human` or `Machine` included.
+At this point Vonage will send an event to your `event_url` with either `Human` or `Machine` included.

-If machine detection was set to `hangup` and Nexmo determined that a machine answered the call, then the call will be ended.
+If machine detection was set to `hangup` and Vonage determined that a machine answered the call, then the call will be ended.

 If set to `continue` then the call will remain connected.
 You can then modify the call.
 For example, you could transfer the call to a new destination with the `PUT` feature described above in the section [Transferring to a new NCCO](#transferring-to-a-new-ncco).